nkinnan/esphome-pace-bms/README.md

 The entry:
 - `fault_status_value`

 Contains bitflags.
 These flags indicate the BMS is faulted, a more serious condition than a protection being enabled.
+Generally this means the hardware has failed in some way.
 Possible values:

 ```C++
 	enum StatusInformation_FaultFlags